 Later I walked through shopping streets hoping to find a bakery open, but there was nothing.
 I returned to Fuentes Blancas for a very late lunch.
-Thank heaven for a few baking potatoes in the car together and a tin of beans.
+Thank heaven for some baking potatoes in the car together and a tin of beans.
 Mercadona will have to wait till tomorrow.

 Fuentes Blancas at Burgos is a popular site used mainly as an overnight stop-over on longer journeys.
-But there’s sufficient places of interest around to warrant a stay for two or three days.
-At the site the pitches are laid out on either side of three parallel roads through the camp.
-Close to reception are the caravans and bungalows which are semi permanent.
+But there are sufficient places of interest around to warrant a stay for two or three days.
+At the site, the pitches are laid out on either side of three parallel roads through the camp.
+Close to reception are the caravans and bungalows which are semi-permanent.
 Further through the site are pitches for tourers and motorvans.
 Open air sink units are situated every 100 yards or so but in the winter, the water is turned off because of freezing.
 Similarly with the electric bollards.
 They are placed every 50 yards.
-The electrical connections are of the two pin continental type, which are showing their age.
-During the winter months two of the four toilet blocks are open – one is heated, one is not.
+The electrical connections are of the two-pin continental type, which are showing their age.
+During the winter months, two of the four toilet blocks are open – one is heated, one is not.
 Both are clean and functioning with hot water in sinks and showers.
 From past experience, I know the pitches tend to become water-logged during periods of heavy rain.
-As it was raining when I arrived, I reversed the caravan on to the pitch ensuring that my front drive wheels stayed on the road way before unhitching.
+As it was raining when I arrived, I reversed the caravan on to the pitch ensuring that my front drive wheels stayed on the roadway before unhitching.

 The site has a good internet connection which is free to log on to.
-Logon details are available at reception.
+Login details are available at reception.
 The ASCI discount card is also accepted.

 However, it is to the wood that my eye is always drawn.
 Here there is wood carving in abundance.